Chapter 11:

 “I-I still don’t know…”

 “Frankly, I don’t care.
 We don’t got time.
 Here, take these.
 I managed to take some from those bozos last night.”
-Maki took out a few nanobarriers from her bag, as well as a handful of hamster-shaped bombs.
-She placed them in his hand.
-“Get as near as you can to the gate.
+Maki handed him a few nanobarriers and hamster-shaped bombs from her bag.
+“Get as close as you can to the gate.
 Then, use the bombs to get everyone’s attention.
 We want as huge of an explosion as we can get!”

 Hiro shook his head vehemently.
 “That’s a suicide mission!”